Year 4 Tag Rugby Lesson 2

 Starter Activity - Up / Down

-Each pupil runs freely around the space, carrying a ball (any type of ball can be used if rugby balls are limited).
+Each pupil moves freely around the playing area carrying a ball (any type of ball can be used if rugby balls are limited e.g. football, netball).
+Encourage pupils to travel at different speeds and change direction to avoid others.

-• On the command “DOWN”, pupils place their ball on the ground and continue moving around the area.
+- When the teacher calls “DOWN”, pupils carefully place their ball on the floor and continue jogging around the space without a ball.

-Encourage pupils to collect the ball smoothly without stopping, keeping their head up and staying aware of others.
+Remind pupils to pick the ball up smoothly and under control, keeping their head up and remaining aware of the space and other players around them.

 Activity 1 - Robbing the Nest

-Set up: Split the class into teams of at least five pupils.
+Set up: Split the class into 5/6 even teams.
 Each team has a home nest (a hoop).
 Place a central nest in the middle of the area containing rugby balls (or a range of large balls if rugby balls are limited).
+At least one ball per player.

 How to play: